 Phenylpiracetam Dosage and suggested usage

 According to data obtained as a result of one of the studies, Phenylpiracetam can have a positive impact on the degree of recovery of patients after suffering a stroke.
 In a study of 200 patients for one year after a stroke received three courses of the drug at a dose of 400 mg / day (mean duration of one course – 30 days).
-According to the results of treatment the degree of restoration of disturbed neurological function and adaption in the observed patients was higher than in the control group.
+According to the results of treatment, the degree of restoration of disturbed neurological function and adaption in the observed patients was higher than in the control group.
 The recommended Phenylpiracetam dosage is usually 200 mg per day, taken in two 100 mg doses, one in the morning and one in the afternoon.
 It is sold in both tablet and powder form, generally of 100 mg each.

 Short term and long term effects

 The stimulatory effect of any nootropic drug very rarely goes to the body without any consequences.
-Permanent artificial stimulation of receptors in the composition of chemical compounds such stimulant drugs may lead to depletion of a different nature – a nervous, emotional exhaustion.
+Permanent artificial stimulation of receptors in the composition of chemical compounds such as stimulant drugs may lead to depletion of a different nature – a nervous, emotional exhaustion.
 Perhaps something similar effect is observed during chronic administration of drugs, antidepressants, as well acting on receptors in the brain – not for nothing at the end of the course of treatment is required to reduce the dosage gradually to avoid withdrawal symptoms.
 Irritability, sleep disturbances and insomnia, fatigue, lethargy, inability to experience strong emotions or, on the contrary, mood swings, increased emotionality – just some of the potential consequences of long-term use of Phenotropil provided there is no need in this preparation.